wfurphy/creative-button-card-templates/README.md

 ### [custom-cards/button-card](https://github.com/custom-cards/button-card)

 The very first step is to ensure you have [Button Card](https://github.com/custom-cards/button-card) installed and working in home assistant.
 These templates are not going to work without it!

-You may notice, as I have, that it hasn't been maintained in some time.
-However, it all appears to be working perfectly still (_Last Checked HA 2022.10.4_).
-Perhaps if issues arise I will finally have to bite the bullet and develop my own custom card.
+> :boom: _Q3 2025: I know I'm a bit slow on this one, but as you may already know, Button Card is back and already releasing new updates!!
+With Button Card and Home Assistant providing regular updates, please log an issue on GitHub if you notice any complications with your templates.
+Make a PR if you have a fix already!
+Stoked to see Button Card brought back to life and looking forward to seeing what they come up with next!
+Updates have been in the works for CBC Templates too, stay tuned for a release before the year is out._

 > :raising_hand_man: _If you plan to further extend these templates or create your own then it is **essential** that you read the [button-card documentation](https://github.com/custom-cards/button-card).
 In fact, I recommend you read it regardless._